What is an Architecture Viewpoint?

 - consistency rules within the architecture description as a whole (because any element may appear in many other views)

-Important - Terminology: This is a precise and defined use of the term (architecture) 'viewpoint' - it does not therefore refer to a collection of views or a perspective from which the architecture description is viewed.
+Important - Terminology: This is a precise and defined use of the term (architecture) 'viewpoint' - it is not the same as the casual meaning of 'viewpoint' and it does not refer to a collection of architecture views (the MODAF use of the term) or a perspective from which the architecture description is viewed (the TOGAF use of the term).
 An architecture viewpoint is something the meets the requirements of ISO/IEC/IEEE 42010.

 An architecture viewpoint is a specification - it does not represent a direction from which one is viewing the system of interest.
-Similarly an architecture view should conform with its governing architecture viewpoint - an architecture view is not an instance of the architecture viewpoint nor a schema or template.
+Similarly an architecture view should conform with its governing architecture viewpoint - an architecture view is not an instance of the architecture viewpoint (any more than a car is an instance of a requirement document specifying the car) nor a schema or template.

 Further information on ISO/IEC/IEEE 42010 is available at:-